We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 turn off wifi assist

-Your iPhone restore from iCloud stuck probably because your iOS version is outdated.
+iCloud restoration will probably be stuck because your iOS version is outdated.
 Therefore, try to update it to the latest version if indeed it’s old iOS system software.
-Doing so will eliminate system bugs and glitches that may have been interrupting the restore process.
+Doing so will eliminate system bugs and glitches that may have interrupted the restore process.
 You can update it by:

-1. Opening Settings, tapping General, and the Software Update option.
+• Open Settings, tap on General, and the Software Update option.

 download and install ios update